jetnew/al-folio/_posts/2023-12-31-building-agentscale.md

 ### Directions Ahead

-Having validated products with paying customers, the next step is sales and distribution.
+Having validated products with paying customers, the natural next step is sales and distribution.
 Therefore, the focus for 2024 is to develop and execute a Go-to-Market strategy.

 In 2024, AI agents that control the browser will become sufficiently reliable for many online tasks.
 Our goal is to streamline online research for analysts and researchers in Singapore, [beginning with the manual task of data extraction](https://www.linkedin.com/posts/jetnew_spending-hours-on-manual-and-tedious-data-activity-7143482720403218432-XNUu).
 If this interests you, subscribe to updates [here](https://lnkd.in/g-dnZ3hZ).